Elizabeth Báthory

-The charges leveled against Báthory have been described by several historians as a witch-hunt.
-Other writers, such as Michael Farin in 1989 have said that the accusations against Báthory were supported by testimony from more than 300 individuals, some of whom described physical evidence and the presence of mutilated dead, dying and imprisoned girls found at the time of her arrest.
-In a 2018 article for Przegląd Nauk Historycznych (Historical Science Review) Aleksandra Bartosiewicz stated that when Báthory was persecuted, the accusations were a spectacle to destroy her family's influence in the region, which was considered a threat to the political interests of her neighbors, including the Habsburg empire.
+The charges levelled against Báthory have been described by several historians as a witch-hunt.
+Other writers, such as Michael Farin in 1989, have said that the accusations against Báthory were supported by testimony from more than 300 individuals, some of whom described physical evidence and the presence of mutilated dead, dying and imprisoned girls found at the time of her arrest.
+Recent scholarship suggests that the accusations were a spectacle to destroy her family's influence in the region, which was considered a threat to the political interests of her neighbours, including the Habsburg empire.

 Stories about Báthory quickly became part of national folklore.
-Legends describing her vampiric tendencies, such as the tale that she bathed in the blood of virgins to retain her youth, were generally recorded years after her death and are considered unreliable.
-Some insist she inspired Bram Stoker's Dracula (1897), although Stoker's notes on the novel provided no direct evidence to support this hypothesis.
-Nicknames and literary epithets attributed to her include The Blood Countess and Countess Dracula.
+Legends describing her vampiric tendencies, such as the tale that she bathed in the blood of virgins to retain her youth, were based on rumours and only recorded as supposedly factual over a century after her death.
+Although these stories were repeated by at least three historians in the eighteenth and nineteenth centuries, they are considered unreliable by modern historians.
+Some insist that Elizabeth's story inspired Bram Stoker's novel Dracula (1897), although Stoker's notes on the novel provided no direct evidence to support this hypothesis.
+Nicknames and literary epithets attributed to her include Blood Countess and Countess Dracula.

+There are important flaws regarding modern scholarships attempt to paint Elizabeth Bathory as a victim of a "witch hunt".
+Firstly, Elizabeth was charged predominantly with murder and torture, not witchcraft.
+Secondly, on the night of the raid, Elizabeth Bathory was taken into custody along with her four accomplices.
+Elizabeth had accused two reverends and one pastor for the reason of her arrest, after a long conversation where Bathory attempted to blame her accomplices for the dead bodies being found.
+She added this statement after Pastor Barosius had asked her why she did not stop her accomplices from committing the tortures and murders.
+She said, "I did it ...
+Because even I myself was afraid of them".
+This statement was confessed by Bathory herself and was not done under torture.